Late summer 2017, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.

 Heirloom Tomato Butter – Part jam, part magic, an old recipe card provided the inspiration for this not a butter at all glorious preserve that captures the essence of heirloom tomatoes.
 Slow, slow, slow simmered down with brown sugar and apple cider vinegar til it is a little like heirloom candy.
 With steak, on burgers, in mayo for your BLT, a ray of August year-round.

 Hot Pepper Jelly – Long asked for, finally here, an irresistible blend of bell, sweet, and jalapeño peppers simmered with white vinegar and pure cane sugar.
 Southern style to serve over cream cheese, Northern style over chèvre, either way for a lively apéritif.
 Beautiful with roasts and cold meats, perfect on a cheese board.
 Mmmhmmm!!
-2017: 2016 is nearly gone
+2017: Back in!

 Concord Grape Conserve – Take the amazing flavor of our Concord Grape Preserve and add the brightness of whole organic oranges along with the meaty crunch of walnuts, and you have this delicious conserve.
 Serve at breakfast, as a snack out of the jar, alongside cold meats or on a cheese board: this conserve goes everywhere and with its bright citrus notes feels especially satisfying in the cold winter months.
 Sold out